Lycoris Recoil: Café LycoReco

+Chisato Nishikigi

-A highly skilled and happy-go-lucky Lycoris agent.
-She works at the LycoReco, a branch of DA that covers as a café serving both Western and Japanese sweets.
-Considered to be the agency's greatest agent in its history, Chisato can dodge bullets even at point blank range, a skill regarded as 'superhuman'.
+Chisato Nishikigi (錦木 千束, Nishikigi Chisato) (voiced by Chika Anzai in Japanese, Lizzie Freeman in the English version and Misato Kawauchi in the stage play) is described as a beautiful, highly skilled and happy-go-lucky Lycoris agent.
+She works at the LycoReco, a branch of Direct Attack (DA) that covers as a café serving both Western and Japanese sweets.
+Considered to be the agency's greatest agent in its history, Chisato can dodge bullets even at point blank range, a skill regarded as "superhuman".
 She uses a gun given to her when she was young by Yoshimatsu, a member of the Alan Institute, and loads it with rubber bullets.
 She possesses an artificial heart, provided by the Institute to extend her life.

-Due to a sabotage on her heart after she refused to use her abilities to kill, her lifespan drops to around two months.
+Takina Inoue

-A serious and confident Lycoris agent, Takina possesses immense skills as a Lycoris agent, often going out of her way to complete missions on her own.
+Takina Inoue (井ノ上 たきな, Inoue Takina) (voiced by Shion Wakayama in Japanese, Xanthe Huynh in the English version and Sakiho Motonishi in the stage play) is a serious and confident young Lycoris agent with intellectual beauty, Takina possesses immense skills as a Lycoris agent, often going out of her way to complete missions on her own.
 After she indiscriminately fires at the enemies during an operation to intercept a firearms transaction in order to save a colleague, the agency dismisses her, as she ignored orders and compromised the lives of the other agents at the scene.
 The agency transfers her to LycoReco.
 Wanting to be reinstated, she cooperates with Chisato on managing the café, as well as on their missions.
+Although she is often annoyed by Chisato's happy-go-lucky attitude, Takina comes to respect and appreciate her, and starts to consider LycoReco as her new home.

+Kurumi

-A skilled hacker that goes under the code name "Walnut".
+Kurumi (クルミ) (voiced by Misaki Kuno in Japanese, Lisa Reimold in the English version and Nonoka Obushi in the stage play) is a skilled hacker who goes under the code name "Walnut".
 She is first introduced wearing a squirrel suit.
 She is responsible for a hack of the DA's Radiata, an artificial intelligence regarded as being impenetrable.
-However, when her life becomes in danger due to competition from her rival "Robota", she requests security from LycoReco.
+However, when her life is placed in danger due to competition from her rival "Robota", she requests security from LycoReco.
 After she was "killed" by mercenaries working under Robota, she starts living and working at LycoReco in exchange of support during LycoReco's missions.
-"Walnut" is actually the name of an artificial intelligence program that she operates.
+"Walnut" is actually the name of an artificial intelligence program she operates.

-An Afro-Japanese man who is the manager of LycoReco.
-He is seen by Chisato as a father figure, alongside Yoshimatsu.
-Like Yoshimatsu, he also saw Chisato as a weapon for killing, though he later underwent a change of heart.
-He is a former DA instructor who left the organization, though he still supports them through LycoReco.
+Mika

+Mika (ミカ) (voiced by Kosuke Sakaki in Japanese, Bob Carter in the English version and Keigo Kitamura in the stage play) is a Afro-Japanese man who is the manager of LycoReco.
+Chisato views him and Yoshimatsu as her father figures, and Mika reciprocates her feelings.
+Later in the story, it is revealed that at one time Mika and Yoshimatsu were in a mutual same-sex relationship, raising and training Chisato as their surrogate daughter and the perfect weapon for DA.
+However, Mika's fatherly feelings became so strong that he changed his mind and left DA, though he continues to support the organization via LycoReco.